 The examination of these items is often the only objective way to understand the precise characteristics of a new Type.
 Such items should be deposited in a museum or similar institution for that reason.
-The taxonomic role renders the specific relationship of each item to the Type, such as "holotype" or the taxon creation of the plant species 'Serratula glauca Linné, 1753.'
-(E83) was based on Object BM000576251 of the Clayton Herbarium (E20) in the taxonomic role original element (E55)
+The taxonomic role renders the specific relationship of each item to the Type, such as "holotype" or "being laborated".